 “Immediately, the results he had on our team chemistry with a couple of kids that just needed a little more confidence — it was so apparent how beneficial he was,” Russotti said.
 “I just became an instant believer, and then we just said ‘Hey, we’ve got to have you full time next year’ because we just saw how the guys gravitated toward him.
 It helped hearing a different voice.”

-Betchart has been working as a sports psychologist for the past 11 years, and recently finished a book, “Play Present,” which focuses on his 12 principles of mental training.
+Betchart has been working as a sports psychologist for the past 11 years, and recently finished a book titled “Play Present,” which focuses on his 12 principles to mental training.